WCSCourses/prs_2023/modules/Day2.docx.md

 ## Table of Contents

-   1. Introduction to Polygenic Score Analyses
+   1.Introduction to Polygenic Score Analyses
         1. [Key Learning Outcomes](#key-learning-outcomes)
         2. [Resources you will be using](#resources-you-will-be-using)
         3. [Data Structure](#data-structure)